Nonlinear Models#

 Examples

-This example add a single (size 20) decision symbol and a single (size 3) constant symbol checks the number of nodes in the model.
+This example adds a single (size 20) decision symbol and a single (size 3) constant symbol, and checks the number of symbols in the model.

 See also